imperugo/imperugo.github.io/_posts/2014-05-21-bye-bye-wordpress-welcome-github-pages.md

 - dexter
 ---

-In the latest year I used Wordpress for my blog, but really I never liked it.
-There are several reason that I try to explain here:
+In the latest year I used [Wordpress](http://wordpress.org/) for my blog, but really I never liked it.
+I'm not in love with Wordpress and there are several reason that I try to explain here:

 - Maintenance;
 - Hosting;